 "AV=NO" is also available, but does not need to be explicitly coded.
-This is the default and the only valid option for DISTRIBUTE of an NJE FILE (VM/VMS only) and DISTRIBUTE RFC822 (although it is doubtful that this DISTRIBUTE type is used by anyone anymore).
+This is the default and the only valid option for DISTRIBUTE of an NJE FILE (z/VM only) and DISTRIBUTE RFC822 (although it is doubtful that this DISTRIBUTE type is used by anyone anymore).

 This option is not forwarded.
-It is compatible with the backbone, but checking only occurs at the originating site.
+It is compatible with the backbone, but checking occurs only at the originating site.